nate-d-olson/genosim/README.md

+This is a work in progress - mostly for personal use playing with using chatGPT for python package development.
+Feel free to explore and try out the code but don't expect it to work out of the box.
+If you are interested in toy datasets for use in bioinformatic pipeline development and would like to contribute to this project feel free to contact me at nolson@nist.gov.

 # Bioinformatics Test Data Generator

 The **Bioinformatics Test Data Generator** is a Python package that provides utilities for generating test datasets for use in developing